Atlantic Union Revolving Fund (AURF)

 Confidentiality and Security

 We restrict access to non-public personal information about you to those employees and service providers who need to know that information to provide products or services to you.
-We maintain physical, electrical and procedural safeguards that comply with federal standards to guard your non-public personal information.
+We maintain physical, electronic and procedural safeguards that comply with federal standards to guard your non-public personal information.

 The Privacy Partnership—The Threat of Pretexting